Lake Success, New York: Road

 The Northern State Parkway within Lake Success in 2014.

 The Long Island Expressway (Interstate 495) and the Northern State Parkway pass through Lake Success.
 Other major roads within the village include Northern Boulevard (NY 25A), Community Drive (CR 11A), Lakeville Road (CR 11), and Marcus Avenue (CR D46).

-Additionally, the former Long Island Motor Parkway once passed through the village.
+Additionally, the former Long Island Motor Parkway passed through the village.

 Rail

 There are no Long Island Rail Road stations within Lake Success.
 The nearest stations to the village are Great Neck station and Little Neck station on the Port Washington Branch, as well as New Hyde Park station on the Main Line.

 Bus

 The n20G, n20H, n20X, n21, n25, and n26 bus routes run through Lake Success.
 All of these bus routes are operated by Nassau Inter-County Express (NICE).

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Lake Success.
+National Grid USA provides natural gas to all properties within Lake Success that are hooked up to natural gas lines.